marcinduma/ACI-Automation/docs/LAB_access.md

 <img src="https://raw.githubusercontent.com/marcinduma/ACI-Automation/master/images/dCloud-dashboard.PNG" width = 800>

-To open WebRDP follow the procedure from the figures:
+To open **webRDP* follow the procedure from the figures:

 1) Click on the blue triangle highlighted on figure below